Yalding to Borough Green walk

 Explorer 148 or Landranger 188.
 Yalding, map reference TQ 685 502, is in Kent, 10km north-east of Tonbridge.

 This is an easy walk through the woods and fields of the Kent countryside, without too much in the way of hills.
-You will, however, need gumboots in muddy weather.
-The walk starts beside the River Medway, follows the Greensand Way to Roydon Hall (once the self-styled Maharishi's 'Capital of the Age of Enlightenment') and then goes on to the lunch stop in Mereworth, a village dominated by its massive Palladian church, the steeple of which is visible for miles around.
-After lunch, the walk is principally through the vast Mereworth Woods (very muddy in winter) on the Wealdway, then up following a stream to Borough Green.
-You will need long trousers for one short stretch in late summer (nettles).
+You will, however, need good walking boots if not gumboots in muddy weather.
+The walk starts beside the River Medway, follows the Greensand Way to Roydon Hall (once the self-styled Maharishi's 'Capital of the Age of Enlightenment') and then heads gently uphill to East Peckham and St Michaels Church, which is maintained by the Churches Conservation Trust.
+Shortly afterwards you have a choice of routes, depending on which lunchtime pub you wish to visit.
+The original Book route now takes you to the village of Merewerth, dominated by its massive Palladian church, the steeple of which is visible for miles around.
+All routes (see below) meet up in the vast Mereworth Woods (very muddy or waterlogged in winter) on the Wealdway.
+Since 2015 extensive logging has taken place in these woods.
+At times your onward route as described in the Directions might be temporarily diverted to allow logging to continue safely.
+Once through the woods the route continues to the outskirts of the village of Crouch through more light woodland which in season is carpeted in bluebells.
+You are next in a woodland valley as you head for the village Basted and on to Borough Green for tea.

 You can get a bus about once an hour to either Maidstone or Tunbridge Wells from a stop on the way into Mereworth near the church.